postgresml/postgresml/pgml-cms/docs/open-source/korvus/example-apps/semantic-search.md

     # Perform vector_search
     # We are querying for the string "Is Korvus fast?"
-    # Notice that the `mixedbread-ai/mxbai-embed-large-v1` embedding model takes a prompt paramter when embedding for search
+    # Notice that the `mixedbread-ai/mxbai-embed-large-v1` embedding model takes a prompt parameter when embedding for search
     # We specify that we only want to return the `id` of documents.
 If the `document` key was blank it would return the entire document with every result
     # Limit the results to 5.
 In our case we only have two documents in our Collection so we will only get two results
     results = await collection.vector_search(